-Standard Code Iowa Academic Standard in Science Grade Level Practice Clarification Disciplinary Content Clarification Conceptual Frame Clarification 2-LS2-2 Develop a simple model that mimics the function of an animal in dispersing seeds or pollinating plants.
+Standard Iowa Academic Standard in Engineering Practice Disciplinary Core Idea Clarification Crosscutting Code Science Clarification Concept Clarification 2-LS2-2 Develop a simple model that mimics the function of an animal in dispersing seeds or pollinating plants.
 Developing and Using Models: Develop a simple model based on evidence to represent a proposed object or tool.
 Interdependent Relationships in Ecosystems & Developing Possible Solutions: Animals can assist the pollination of plants or help move seeds to other locations to grow.
 Examples of pollination could include carrying pollen on bees' legs from flower to flower.
 Examples of seed dispersal by animals could include eating and spreading seeds through waste.
 Structure and Function: The shape and stability of structures of natural (i.e., bird nests, cockleburs, furry legs, etc.) and designed (i.e., bridges, buildings, etc.) objects are related to their function(s).

-Detasseling corn prevents pollination across different kinds of corn plants.
-When going for walks in prairies, fields, or the woods, sometimes humans or animals pick up cockleburs and relocate them to other areas.
+Detasseling involves removing the tassel at the very top of the corn plant, mechanically and by hand, to prevent unwanted pollination.
+This results in the plant producing pure hybrid seeds.
+Also, when going for walks in prairies, fields, or the woods, sometimes humans or animals pick up cockleburs and relocate them to other areas.
 Burrs are used as the model for Velcro.